 Driving an electric car certainly feels different the first time round.
 Most notably an electric car is almost silent, with noise from the motor only noticeable at speed, and traditional wind and tyre noise created.
 Other than that, EVs drive in a similar way to conventional car with an automatic transmission, and are very easy to drive.
 But better than an automatic, they have lots of ‘torque’ from a standing start, which means that they are very responsive with even standard EV models having quick acceleration.

 How far can a typical EV travel on a single charge?

-Most new EVs have a real-world range of around 80-160 miles, depending on the model.
-Small, city-focused cars sit at the lower end of the range spectrum, with most family models easily able to cover 110-160 miles on a single charge.
+Most new EVs have a real-world range of somewhere between 80-250 miles, depending on the model.
+Small, city-focused cars sit at the lower end of the range spectrum, with many family models easily able to cover 110-180 miles on a single charge, though there are an increasing number that can cover 200-250 miles.
 Premium models, like the Tesla range or Jaguar I-Pace, can cover 250-300+ miles on a full battery.

 Depending on the model, PHEVs are able to drive 15-40 miles in electric only mode.
 However, when the conventional petrol or diesel engine is used, PHEVs have a range that can easily exceed 500 miles when using both fuels.

 Range-extended EVs tend to offer the same amount of range as a pure-EV on electric power, but then can call on a small combustion engine to extend the range.
 This typically adds another 100 miles or so, with an overall range (using both fuels) of 200-250 miles.